 |10 years old or above||55 inches or more||26 inches|

-- The size of the grip – to make it easier manufacturers of tennis rackets for kids mainly produce them with one grip size, which is 4 inches.
+To make it easier manufacturers of tennis rackets for kids mainly produce them with one grip size, which is 4 inches.
 This may result in the grip being too small or too large for your child.
 Don’t panic if this is the case.
 There are certain ways in which you can adjust the grip to make it comfortable for your kid.